 Burr grinders vs blade grinders

 The best coffee grinders will chop down those beans into a uniform grind that leaves a silky smooth taste, with the highest quality machines using burr sets to do so.
 These are sets of metal plates that spin into one another, crushing your coffee beans into a well balanced powder.
 While blade grinders are a lot cheaper, the spin of the dual-blades is known to leave uneven grinds, leading to a more bitter taste.

 If you're just getting started grinding your own coffee beans and don't want to spend more than $20 / £20, you can still achieve a nice effect with a blade grinder.
 However, we'd recommend most users spring a little extra for a burr model considering the jump in quality you'll experience.

 The best coffee grinders can offer over 200 different grind sizes, but in general many middle range models between $150 and $250 provide around 30-60 options.
 In general, you can expect a grinder with more grind sizes to choose from to offer further extremes of each size; ie a finer 'finest' setting and a coarser 'coarse' setting.

 This is where your coffee tastes come in.
-If you prefer Turkish or espresso coffee, you will want to make sure that these grind sizes really do offer the finest level of grounds possible.
+If you prefer Turkish or espresso coffee from one of the best coffee makers (opens in new tab), you will want to make sure that these grind sizes really do offer the finest level of grounds possible.
 Meanwhile, for French press coffee you'll need a precise but still fairly large grind size option.